-4. Program Description and Overview
+8. Program Description and Overview

-The focus of the Master of Arts degree in History is to develop students' understanding of the complex nature of the historical record, as well as their advanced inquiry, research, analytical, and writing skills.
-These skills can advance careers and achievement in a number of areas, including higher education, secondary education, historical and archival research, public history, law, journalism, and public service.
+The focus of the Master of Arts degree in History is to develop your understanding of the complex nature of the historical record, as well as your advanced inquiry, research, analytical, and writing skills.
+These skills can advance careers and achievement in several areas, including higher education, secondary education, historical and archival research, public history, law, journalism, and public service.

-The History MA program (online) offers two primary areas of study: North American History or Global History.
+The Online History MA program offers two primary areas of study: North American History or Global History.
 Students must select one area of study.